ivanitlearning/AWS-Associate-Courses/README.md

 - Can be used to create global networks.
   - You can use these for cross-region peering attachments.
 - Can share resources between AWS accounts using AWS Resource Access Manager (RAM)
-  - Can peer with different regions in the same or cross account
+  - Can peer with other TGWs in different regions in the same or cross account
 - You achieve a less network complexity if you implement a transit gateway (TGW)

 ![](Pics/TransitGateway.png)